BigETI/pawn-map/README.md

 ## Description
 This is a map data structure implementation in PAWN using binary search tree.
+Detailed documentation can be checked out at the [wiki](https://github.com/BigETI/pawn-map/wiki).

 ## Installation
 ### Using sampctl